georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 https://github.com/georgevargas/GUI-APP-for-Moteus-Motor-Control/assets/10259360/dd57bec8-9009-4d42-a9e1-9305ce02af5a

-This is a QT GUI program which allows positions to be manually set for each motor and recorded along with other parameters such as velocity, torque and delay etc..
-Then you can play back the sequence in cycles.
-More movements can be added to the sequence without limit.
-Movements on different motors may be overlapped by setting the movement delay to zero on intermediate steps.
+This is a GUI Application which can be used to create a sequence of movements for multiple moteus controllers.
+Movements on different motors can be safely overlapped to make things less robotic.
+This is accomplished through the use of movement delays which can be as short as 0.
+If the same motor is accessed the software waits for the motor to finish before issuing the next command.

+The sequence can then run in cycles.
+Controller parameters are displayed and may be modified and sent to the controller.

+You can then dynamically change the movement parameters to see how to tune the movements.

+For example, you can manually move a motor to a position and press the Record Position button.
+The parameters on the screen will be recorded for that motor.
+This can be repeated for one or multiple motors.

+Then you can press run recorded and the sequence will be executed in any number of cycles.

+While running; if the dynamic check box is set, the parameters on the screen will be used instead of the recorded parameters.
+This allows the tuning of such things as Velocity Limit or Acceleration Limit to see how it can affect the movements.
+The position plot shows the position and or velocity feedback for the selected motor.

-The sequence can be saved to a file so it can be run later by opening the file.
-The file is in text format so it can be edited to change parameters or delete steps.
+The sequence can be saved to a text file, and later reloaded.
+The file can be edited to alter the sequence.

 Individule motors may also be commanded using position, status or stop buttons.